-The alternator can only be started up and used if the installation is in accordance with the regulations and instructions defined in this manual.
+The machine can only be started up and used if the installation is in accordance with the regulations and instructions defined in this manual.

-The alternator is tested and set in the factory.
-When first used with no load, make sure that the drive speed is correct and stable (see the genset nameplate).
-On application of the load, the alternator should achieve its rated speed and voltage; however, in the event of abnormal operation, the alternator setting can be altered (follow the adjustment procedure: see section 3.5).
-If the operation is still incorrect, the cause of the malfunction must be located (see section 4.4 & 4.5).
+The machine is tested and set up at the factory.
+When first used with no load, make sure that the drive speed is correct and stable (see the nameplate).
+With the regreasable bearing option, we recommend greasing the bearings at the time of commissioning (see 4.2.2).

+On application of the load, the machine should achieve its rated speed and voltage; however, in the event of abnormal operation, the machine setting can be altered (follow the adjustment procedure in section 3.5).
+If the machine still operates incorrectly, the cause of the malfunction must be located (see section 4.4).